sl4m/skim.cc/_posts/2010-09-15-rails-3-woes-part-2.markdown

 <%= options_for_board.html_safe %>
 {% endhighlight %}

-What I should realy do is take advantage of Rails tag helpers and some CSS.
+What I should really do is take advantage of Rails tag helpers and some CSS.
 As [Craig](http://twitter.com/demmer12) pointed out, the mouse events that I've implemented in JavaScript can be done in CSS.
 If only I had some more time, I could try it with CSS...

 ## Protect from Forgery